ad3ller/fastadjust/README.md

 ## Notes

-The SIMION python API does not support python 3 and python 2.7 is needed for converting PAs to HDF5.
+The SIMION python API, which is used to convert PAs to HDF5, does not support python 3.
 The other features of `fastadjust` work in python 2 or 3.

-To create a python 2.7 environment see https://conda.io/docs/user-guide/tasks/manage-python.html
+To create a python 2.7 environment (e.g., for converting PAs to HDF5) see https://conda.io/docs/user-guide/tasks/manage-python.html

 Alternatively, you could try: